theiagen/bioforklift/docs/getting_started.md

-# Getting Started with Forklift
+# Getting Started with bioforklift

-This guide will help you install and set up Forklift, and demonstrate basic usage.
+This guide will help you install and set up bioforklift, and demonstrate basic usage.

 ## Prerequisites

-Before using Forklift, ensure you have:
+Before using bioforklift, ensure you have:

 1. Python 3.9 or higher
 2. Access to Google Cloud Platform (GCP) and BigQuery